gpmer/gpm.js/README.md

 - [x] support Github, Gitlab, etc
 - [x] add, remove, clean, cache, list commands
 - [x] score, humanize, easier to manager
+- [x] plugin support, more hook, it can help you do more thing
 - [ ] add repository in multi directories

 ## Installation